jshirota/Earthworm/README.md

 cityFeatureClass.Map<City>().ToKml().Save("doc.kml");
 ```

-Let's say ypu have a Windows Forms UI like this.
+Let's say you have a Windows Forms UI like this.
 ```c#
 var cities = cityFeatureClass.Map<City>().ToList();